-A completion queue entry is posted to the Admin Completion Queue if this portion of the firmware image has been received by the controller.
-Firmware Image Download command specific status values are defined in Figure 68.
+Upon completion of the Firmware Image Download command, the controller posts a completion queue entry to the Admin Completion Queue.
+Firmware Image Download command specific status values are defined in Figure 81.

-Figure 68: Firmware Image Download - Command Specific Status Values
+Figure 81: Firmware Image Download - Command Specific Status Values

-Value Description

-14h Overlapping Range: This error is indicated if the firmware image has overlapping
+Value Description 14h Overlapping Range: This error is indicated if the firmware image has overlapping ranges.
+This error is indicated if the granularity or alignment of the firmware image downloaded does not conform to the Firmware Update Granularity field indicated in the Identify Controller data structure.

-ranges.

-5.9 Get Features command
+5.13 Get Features command